Johse/powerload-utilities/README.md

 This tool uses Inventor Apprentice.
 At least Inventor View must be installed on the machine where this tool is used.

 ### Configuration
-In the configuration file ***IDB.Analyzer.Inventor.exe.config*** the connection to the SQL database must be set.
+In the configuration file ***IDB.Core.ini*** the connection to the powerLoad IDB must be set in section [IDB], if not already set by the utility IDB.Load.Files or IDB.Load.BCP.

-* At the setting ***name="ConnectionString"*** the connect string to SQL server and database must be set.
-Use the login information, that you use when you login with the Microsoft SQL Server Management Studio.
+In the configuration file ***IDB.Analyzer.Common.ini*** there are two settings in the section [IDB.Analyzer] that need to be set.
+* **InventorProjectFile**: Inventor project file (IPJ) which is used for the scan.
+If not set, the current IPJ file in Inventor is used.
+We reccommend to set the project file, to avoid untrustworthy behavior.
-* At the setting ***name="WorkingDirectory*** the working directory can be modified if needed.
-The default is *C:\temp\IDBAnalyze\InventorData*.
+* **WorkingDirectory**: The working directory for the utility.
+The default value is *C:\temp\IDBAnalyze\InventorData*.

 Do not rename configuration files!